martintrojer/martintrojer.github.com/content/post/2026-04-03-the-real-bottleneck-moved-downstream.md

   - software
 ---

-If you ever tried the recent slate of AI agents (post Opus 4.5) you probably went through a mental journey that is remarkably similar for all of us:
+If you have spent time with the recent slate of AI agents (post Opus 4.5) you probably went through roughly the same mental journey as the rest of us:

 > OMG, this thing is incredibly powerful, I can't believe it managed to fix that bug / implement that feature / create this tool that I've been meaning to write for years